Sadrita404/code-album/README.md

 ## 🌟 Overview

-**LuminaCode** is a premium, light-themed web application designed to transform complex GitHub repositories into a seamless "Album" or "Slideshow" experience.
+**CodeReader** is a premium, light-themed web application designed to transform complex GitHub repositories into a seamless "Album" or "Slideshow" experience.
 Built specifically for developers who study large codebases (like Competitive Programming solutions or C++ libraries), it eliminates the friction of manual folder navigation.

 ---